-Colorado’s Grand Junction and the region around it is flanked by the dramatic Grand Mesa and the Bookcliff Mountains.
+Colorado’s Grand Junction *and the region around it) is flanked by the dramatic Grand Mesa and Bookcliff Mountains.
 Visitors flock here for wine-country tours, Palisade peach festivals, scenic drives, and hiking and biking in red-rock country.

-Downtown Grand Junction with its galleries, restaurants, public art and places to sit and relax has a pace of life that you can get used to quickly.
-Outside of the city limits, you can day trip to Dinosaur National Monument, Moab and the Canyon Lands of Utah, Telluride, Aspen and the Black Canyon of the Gunnison National Park.
+Downtown Grand Junction — with its galleries, restaurants, public art and public places to relax — has an easy pace of life.
+Outside the city limits, you can day trip to Dinosaur National Monument, Moab and the Canyon Lands of Utah, Telluride, Aspen/Snowmass and the Black Canyon of the Gunnison National Park.

 The Grand Valley by Grand Junction is a magnet for mountain bikers and hikers of all levels.
-The Grand Mesa, an area where many outdoor recreational activities are available, has been called the largest flat-top mountain in the world and provides breathtaking views.
-The canyon views along the 23-mile Rim Rock drive in the Colorado National Monument are also extraordinary.
-The Monument, in nearby Fruita, Colorado is part of the National Park Service.
+The Grand Mesa, overflowing with outdoor recreational activities, is the world’s largest flat-top mountain.
+Vistas are breathtaking.
+Canyon views along the 23-mile Rim Rock drive in the Colorado National Monument are also extraordinary.
+The Monument, in nearby Fruita, is under the auspices of the National Park Service.

-Nearby Palisade is known throughout Colorado as “Peach Country” and everyone waits for the fall harvest.
-Farmers grow other fruit and vegetables in this part of the Grand Valley, and you can pick up fresh fruit at roadside stands.
+Nearby Palisade is known throughout Colorado as “Peach Country,” and everyone waits for the fall harvest.
+Grand Valley farmers also grow other edibles available at roadside stands.

 Grand Junction is a year-round destination.
 If you like to hike and bike, springs summer and fall are the best times.
 If you’re interested in wines, the vineyards at the 20 or so wineries are flowering in the spring and the vines are heavy with growing grapes in the summertime.
 In the fall, when the grapes are being picked, there are festivals.